Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Not to mention, if you find blockchain developers and specialists, they are harder to find and will cost more compared to traditional developers due to their demand and supply ratio.

 Blockchain technology is only a decade old.
 This means that it is a new technology that requires time to mature.
-If you take the different consortium into account, you will notice multiple players trying to solve the decentralized problem with their unique solution.
+If you take the different consortiums into account, you will notice multiple players trying to solve the decentralized problem with their unique solutions.

-Blockchains are also not getting matured in a long time for now.
+Blockchains are also not getting matured for a long time for now.
 There is still a lot to go before we can see changes in standardizing blockchain technology.
-Right now, there are too diverse solutions that aim to solve the core problems, but are not working together to standardize it.
+Right now, there are too diverse solutions that aim to solve the core problems but are not working together to standardize them.